stockdroid/BotGeneralFramework/readme.md

 This is a <b>general purpose bot framework</b> that aims at generalizing and simplyfying <b>bot frameworks</b>.

 ## Cross compatibility
-One of <pre>bot general framework</pre>'s objective is to generalize bot components such that <b>one codebase can be written</b> for many platforms.
+One of `bot general framework`'s objective is to generalize bot components such that <b>one codebase can be written</b> for many platforms.

 <b>No functionality may be implemented if it cannot comply with cross-compatibility</b>.